Papale-Projects/AHK-Projects/README.md

 ## [ HowDoIStayInDreams / WindHumanMouse ](https://github.com/HowDoIStayInDreams/WindHumanMouse/blob/master/WindHumanMouse.ahk)

 >The original creator is [BenLand100](https://github.com/BenLand100), and he wrote this algorithm in Pascal.
-Since the original it has been converted into Java, C#, and Python.
+Since the original, it has been converted into Java, C#, and Python.
 HowDoIStayInDreams converted this code from C# in AHK.

 ***Description***